MarioKartCentral/MarioKartCentral/docs/database.md

   - [Migration Limitations](#migration-limitations)
   - [Developer Guidelines](#developer-guidelines)

-The Mario Kart Central database is built on SQLite and organized into several logical components.
+The MKCentral database is built on SQLite and organized into several logical components.
 This document outlines the core database structures and their relationships.

 ## Overview